What is NCB and under what circumstances is it applicable and how does it benefit the vehicle owner?

 ||Value in INR

 If you are avail a No Claim Bonus on any vehicle, you can get it transferred to a new vehicle of the same type (four-wheeler to four-wheeler, two-wheeler to two-wheeler).
-This way, you can earn discount up to 50% on the first premium payable (when it is the highest) on your new vehicle.
+This way, you can earn discount up to 50% on the first premium payable (when it is the highest) for your car insurance as well as 2 wheeler insurance

 Let’s consider an example: Suppose you buy a new Honda City, costing INR 7.7 lakh.
 In normal circumstances, let the Own Damage Premium payable towards its insurance for the first year be INR 25,279.
 However, if you were to transfer the 50% No Claim Bonus (the best case scenario) of your old vehicle to the Honda City, you would pay INR 12,639 as Own Damage Premium in the first year, thus saving a 50% of the premium cost.